rfarley3/mc-gt/README.md

 ### Using Return instead of EXT
-You will loose the ability to use send-return loop (no 4 CM), but using EXT and Return gives you 4 channels of input, so you could put a microphone on EXT L, an EP on RET R, and the guitar on RET L.
+You will loose the ability to use send-return loop (so neither external pedal chain nor 4/7 cable method), but using EXT and Return gives you 4 channels of input.
+For instance, you could put a microphone on EXT L, an EP on RET R, and the guitar on RET L.

 Send-return POS is separate from Audio Insert.
-Returned audio is not sent through clip's MFX, but does do filter, pan.
+Returned audio is not sent through clip's MFX, but will go through filter, pan.
 TODO verify if return requires line-in.
 It can not handle microphone.
 Unknown if 707 return is designed for high-z input (Guitar).
 Assume RET must be line-in.

 For mono:
-* Plug into RET L/MONO
+* Plug Guitar into RET L/MONO
 * Sh+Input
-	* >>> RETURN Stereo, Level 255, POS Off
+	* RETURN Stereo, Level 255, POS Off
 	* REC SRC 7 or whichever you'll want to loop, like the final output track

 For stereo: